-COVID-19 Update: Effective November 23, Compeer Financial offices will be open by appointment only.
-We are committed to serving you and have several options for connecting with us.
+COVID-19 Update: Compeer Financial Offices are open for business, with safety measures in place.
+We are committed to serving you and offer several options for connecting with us.

-Updated January 21, 2021: The government has passed a new stimulus bill that authorizes additional funding and streamlined forgiveness for the Paycheck Protection Program (PPP).
-On December 27, 2020, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Economic Aid Act) was enacted, which reauthorizes lending under the PPP through March 31, 2021.
+The government has passed a new stimulus bill that authorizes additional funding and streamlined forgiveness for the Paycheck Protection Program (PPP) through March 31, 2021.

 How to Calculate Loan Amounts (Detailed SBA Guidance)